Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-sequencer-registry/README.md

 Hooks:

 The `sov-sequencer-registry` module does not expose any call messages, and rollup users cannot directly modify the state of the sequencer.
-Instead, the module implements `ApplyBlobSequencerHooks` trait.
+Instead, the module implements `ApplyBlobHooks` trait.